nevrome/mobest/docs/basic.md

 )
 ```

-Note that you can have an arbitrary amount of these components with arbitrary names.
-The only condition is, that the very same names are used below for the search samples and for the kernel parameter settings of each dependent variable.
+Note that you can have an arbitrary number of these components with arbitrary names.
+The only condition is, that the very same set and names are used below for the search samples and for the kernel parameter settings of each dependent variable.

-The lengths of the vectors (`samples_projected$...`) used for `create_spatpos` and `create_obs` all have to be identical.
-And their order has to be the same as well: although the input is distributed over two constructors they describe the same samples.
+The lengths of the vectors (`samples_projected$...`) used for `create_spatpos()` and `create_obs()` all have to be identical.
+And their order has to be the same as well: Although the input is distributed over two constructors they describe the same samples.

-For the search sample we have to construct objects of the same type and structure.
+For the search sample in `search_samples`, finally, we have to construct objects of the same type and structure:

 ```r
 search_ind <- mobest::create_spatpos(